 Total WordsDirectly confronting the inadequate sample sizes, Livingston's in particular, leads me to make a suggestion in closing.
 For a truly helpful follow-up study, MacDonald P. Jackson might test-drive the Cadillac model of best practice by investigating or re-investigating the "Total words" column in his Table 13.1.
 In all seriousness, the number of Total Words could turn out to be the easiest and most economical discriminator of all between Livingston and Moore.

 In presenting "Definite and indefinite articles in Livingston and Moore," Jackson gives us potentially significant counts of the "Total words" in most (not all) poems by Moore and Livingston.
 "A Visit from St Nicholas" aka The Night Before Christmas contains 542 words.
 No stretch for Moore, but clearly beyond Livingston's comfort zone.
 Livingston liked to work in smaller fields, fenced in by clever puzzles and sturdy governing conceits.
 Only a handful of his pieces exceed 300 lines.
 Three poems over 400 lines are probably not by Livingston anyway (namely those 1803 and 1819 Carrier Addresses, and that strangely late, curiously worded 1822 parable, "Adventures of an American Eagle."
-Drop poems of doubtful authorship and we're left with two animal fables and Livingston's playful verse-letter to his brother Beekman.
+Drop poems of doubtful authorship and we're left with a couple of plain fables and Livingston's playful verse-letter to his brother Beekman.
 None of which is as long as Moore's "A Visit from St. Nicholas."